Germanins6/Zero-Engine/README.md

 ### Drag and Drop
 When you Drop a Mesh and in the Textures folder there are his correspondated texture, automatically is charged the mesh in scene with the texture.

 You can drop any mesh and if you select it and drop a texture automatically is applicated to the mesh and showed at inspector.

 Supported file extensions:

 Meshes:

-.fbx
+* .fbx
-.FBX
+* .FBX
-.obj
+* .obj
-.OBJ
+* .OBJ

 Textures:

-.jpg
+* .jpg
-.JPG
+* .JPG
-.png
+* .png
-.PNG
+* .PNG

+## Windows

-### Windows
+### File

-##File

 Exit: Close Engine.

-##GameObject
+### GameObject

 Create Empty GameObject: Creates an Empty GameObject that only haves Component Transform.

 3D Objects:

--Cube: Create a Cube in Scene.
+- Cube: Create a Cube in Scene.
--Pyramid: Create a Pyramid in Scene.
+- Pyramid: Create a Pyramid in Scene.
--Sphere: Create a Sphere in Scene.
+- Sphere: Create a Sphere in Scene.
--Cylinder: Create a Cylinder in Scene.
+- Cylinder: Create a Cylinder in Scene.

-##Window
+### Window

 Examples: Open the Demo Window of Imgui.
-Workspace Style: Change the Engine Style.
+Workspace Style: Change the Engine Style:

--Dark
--Classic
--Light
--Custom
+- - Dark
+- Classic
+- Light
+- Custom

 Hierarchy: Show the Hierarchy Window where all the list of GameObjects.

 Inspector: Show the Inspector Window where are all the Components of Selected GameObject.

-*Component Transform:
+- Component Transform:
--Position
--Rotation
--Scale
+    - Position
+    - Rotation
+    - Scale

-*Component Mesh:
+- Component Mesh:
--Active or Disable Mesh Draw
+    - Active or Disable Mesh Draw
--Mesh File
+    - Mesh File
--Vertex Normals
+    - Vertex Normals
--Index
--Vertexs
+    - Index
+    - Vertexs
--UV Coords
+    - UV Coords
--Show Vertex Normals
+    - Show Vertex Normals
--Show Face Normals
+    - Show Face Normals

-*Component Material:
+- Component Material:
--Texture File
+    - Texture File
--Width
--Height
+    - Width
+    - Height
--Show Checkers
+    - Show Checkers
--Active or Disable Texture Draw
+    - Active or Disable Texture Draw
--Preview of Checkers and Texture
+    - Preview of Checkers and Texture

 Scene: Show the Scene Window.

 Game: Show the Game Window.

 Console: Show the console where all the Logs and initialitzations of librarys are showed.
-Configuration: Show the Configuration window *Application:
--App Name
--Organization
--Framerate
--Frames Per Second Graph
--Milliseconds Graph
--Active VSYNC
-*Window:
--Engine Icon
--Brightness
--Width
--Height
--Refresh Rate
--FullScreen
--Resizable
--Borderless
--Full Desktop
-*Hardware:
--SDL Version
--Cpus
--System RAM
--Caps
--Gpu
--Brand
-*Render:
--Depth Test
--Cull Face
--Lightning
--Color Material
--Texture Draw
--Wireframe Mode
-*Input:
--Mouse Position

-##Help
+Configuration: Show the Configuration window

+- Application:
+    - App Name
+    - Organization
+    - Framerate
+    - Frames Per Second Graph
+    - Milliseconds Graph
+    - Active VSYNC

+- Window:
+    - Engine Icon
+    - Brightness
+    - Width
+    - Height
+    - Refresh Rate
+    - FullScreen
+    - Resizable
+    - Borderless
+    - Full Desktop

+- Hardware:
+    - SDL Version
+    - Cpus
+    - System RAM
+    - Caps
+    - Gpu
+    - Brand

+- Render:
+    - Depth Test
+    - Cull Face
+    - Lightning
+    - Color Material
+    - Texture Draw
+    - Wireframe Mode

+- Input:
+	- Mouse Position

+### Help

 Documentation: Link to Zero Engine Documentation.
 Download Latest: Link to Zero Engine Releases.